California Mold Law

 The Toxic Mold Protection Act — Health & Safety Code §26140-26148

 Enacted in 2001 via SB 732, California's Toxic Mold Protection Act was the first statewide landlord mold disclosure law in the country.
-Its obligation is straightforward: if you know mold is present in a rental unit at levels that exceed permissible exposure limits or pose a health risk, you have to tell your tenant — before they sign a lease if you're a prospective landlord, or at the time of discovery if they're already living there.
+The obligation triggers before a new lease if you're a prospective landlord, or at the time of discovery if a tenant already lives there.

-The TMPA also authorized the California Department of Public Health to establish permissible exposure limits for mold — but as of 2026, no such limits have ever been adopted.
-This creates a disclosure obligation without a clear numeric threshold.
-In practice, landlords and attorneys rely on visible mold growth, musty odors, and positive lab results to define the disclosure trigger.
+The TMPA authorized the California Department of Public Health to establish permissible exposure limits for mold — but as of 2026, no such limits have ever been adopted.
+In practice, landlords and attorneys rely on visible growth, musty odors, and positive lab results to define the disclosure trigger.

-The TMPA requires landlords to provide tenants with informational materials about mold — the California Department of Consumer Affairs publishes a mold information guide that satisfies this requirement.
-It also authorizes tenants to sue for violations.
+The California Department of Consumer Affairs publishes a mold information guide that satisfies this requirement.
+The TMPA also authorizes tenants to sue for violations.

 Habitability — Civil Code §1941 and §1941.1

-Independently of the TMPA, California Civil Code §1941 imposes a general duty on landlords to maintain rental units in a habitable condition.
-Section 1941.1 lists specific conditions required for habitability.
-Courts have interpreted substantial mold growth — particularly water-damage-associated species like Stachybotrys that require sustained moisture — as a habitability violation under this section.
+California Civil Code §1941 imposes a general duty on landlords to maintain rental units in habitable condition.
+Courts have interpreted substantial mold growth — particularly water-damage-associated species like Stachybotrys that require sustained moisture — as a habitability violation under §1941.1.

-A unit with a mold problem that causes health symptoms, creates a visibly contaminated living environment, or results from unaddressed water intrusion can support a breach of the warranty of habitability claim.
-Unlike the TMPA's disclosure focus, habitability claims are about the condition of the unit — regardless of whether the landlord disclosed it.
+A unit with a mold problem that causes health symptoms, creates a visibly contaminated environment, or results from unaddressed water intrusion can support a breach-of-warranty-of-habitability claim — regardless of whether the landlord disclosed it.

-Tenant remedies for habitability violations include rent withholding, repair-and-deduct (up to one month's rent), suing for rent reduction and damages, and in egregious cases, filing for a rent receiver to force repairs.
-Many California cities add further protections — San Francisco and Los Angeles both have robust habitability enforcement programs beyond state law.
+Options include rent withholding, repair-and-deduct (up to one month's rent), suing for rent reduction and damages, and in egregious cases filing for a rent receiver to force repairs.
+San Francisco and Los Angeles both have habitability enforcement programs beyond state law.

 Real Estate Transactions — The Transfer Disclosure Statement

 California requires sellers of residential property to complete a Transfer Disclosure Statement (TDS) disclosing all known material defects.
-The TDS specifically addresses water intrusion, flooding, moisture, dampness, and drainage issues — all of which are precursors to mold growth.
-Sellers are not required to test for mold before selling, but they are required to disclose conditions they are aware of.
+The TDS specifically addresses water intrusion, flooding, moisture, dampness, and drainage — all precursors to mold.
+Sellers aren't required to test, but they are required to disclose what they know.

-If a seller knew about a mold problem and failed to disclose it, buyers who discover mold post-purchase have potential claims for fraud, intentional misrepresentation, concealment, and rescission.
-California courts have awarded rescission — essentially unwinding the sale — in cases where sellers concealed significant mold conditions.
+If a seller knew about a mold problem and failed to disclose it, buyers who discover mold post-purchase have potential claims for fraud, misrepresentation, concealment, and rescission.
+California courts have awarded rescission — unwinding the sale entirely — in cases where sellers concealed significant mold conditions.

 Why an Independent Inspector Matters When a Dispute Is Involved

-AIHA accreditation is the recognized standard for environmental microbiology laboratories.
-If you're putting a mold report in front of a mediator, a judge, or a real estate attorney in California, test-only plus AIHA-accredited lab is the standard you want to meet.
-It's the combination that removes both the conflict-of-interest argument and the lab-credibility argument at the same time.
+If you're putting a mold report in front of a mediator, a judge, or a real estate attorney in California, that combination removes both the conflict-of-interest argument and the lab-credibility argument at the same time.

 Frequently Asked